wcoder/Xamarin.Plugin.DeviceOrientation/README.md

 ## Device Orientation Plugin for Xamarin and Windows

-Simple cross platform plugin to get screen orientation of mobile device.
+Simple cross-platform plugin to work with screen orientation of mobile device.

 [iOS demo](https://youtu.be/3eQDrHMPmE4)